icgc-dcc/dcc-submission/README.md

 Parent project of the submission system which is responsible for accepting and validating ICGC clinical and experimental data files submitted to the DCC.

+## Setup

+Follow the setup instructions in each of the system modules before attempting to build the top level project.

 ## Build

 To compile, test and package the system, execute the following from the root of the repository: